 We are having great success with sightings lately!
 Come join us for daily whale watching cruises out of Long Beach for a chance to catch a sighting of Patches, Flukey, or any of our other marine mammal friends!

-Join us for daily whale watches and a chance to see Gray Whales on their migration!
+Join us for daily Long Beach whale watching tours and Los Angeles whale watching tours and a chance to see Gray Whales on their migration!
 Trips daily at 12:00 pm and 3:00 pm (as well as 9:00 am weekend trips) and save $10 off the walk up adult price when you pre-purchase tickets online or over the phone!